Bchapps/DSP_Final_Proj/README.md

 ## About the Project:
 ## Getting Started:
 ### Installation
+The programs and files in this repository are intended to be run in Matlab.
+Ensure that all files downloaded in this repository are within the user's "Current Folder" in the Matlab environment.
 ## Frequency Response: Bandpass and Nulling Filters: Lab P-12 -- 3 Lab Exercise
 ### Nulling Filters for Rejection: 3.1